sijojosem2/session_estimate/README.md

   The query for this is available in [session_queries.sql](https://github.com/sijojosem2/session_estimate/blob/main/sql/session_queries.sql).

-  In the Simple version, I have broken down the csv data into 15 mins chunks calculated by the **created_at** column.
-I have assumed the succesfull booking as any event  culminating with a 'Ride   Started', 'Ride Done' or 'Rating Screen' within a running series of 15 min chunks.
+  In the Simple version, I have broken down the csv data into 15 minute chunks calculated by the **created_at** column.
+I have assumed the successful booking as any event  culminating with a 'Ride   Started', 'Ride Done' or 'Rating Screen' within a running series of 15 min chunks.
 This covers the case when the ride or application open/signup takes more than 15 min.
-The Flag that marks the succeful bookng is 'succesful_booking' and this denotes either Y for succesfull booking or N for unsuccesfull booking if the above mentioned status events are not available at the end of the session.
-Thus from this version both the question , ie session definition and whether a booking was succesful or not is fully answered.
+The Flag that marks the successful booking is 'successful_booking' and this denotes either Y for successful booking or N for unsuccessful booking if the above-mentioned status events are not available at the end of the session.
+Thus, from this version both the question , ie session definition and whether a booking was successful or not is fully answered.

-  In the Extended version , which was my initial attempt at deciphering the session info, I had initially thought of bunching up created_at times between 'Application Opened' and 'Ride Started - Successful', the booking conditions remains the same as above, i.e booking is considered succesful only if any event culminating with a 'Ride Started', 'Ride Done' or 'Rating Screen' is availabe in a series of 15 min event chunks.
+  In the Extended version , which was my initial attempt at deciphering the session info, I had initially thought of bunching up created_at times between 'Application Opened' and 'Ride Started - Successful', the booking conditions remains the same as above, i.e. booking is considered successful only if any event culminating with a 'Ride Started', 'Ride Done' or 'Rating Screen' is available in a series of 15 minute event chunks.
 This allowed me to find times taken between opening application and booking a ride , and from booking a ride to completing a ride.
-Even though this was not the question that was asked , I decided to keep this as a reference , just in case a similiar analysis is required in the future
+Even though this was not the question that was asked , I decided to keep this as a reference , just in case a similar analysis is required in the future